Kong/kongponents/docs/components/method.md

 # Method

-**KMethod** is a component that provides pre-configured styles for displaying HTTP request methods like GET, POST, etc. It simplifies the process of showcasing different methods in a visually appealing and consistent manner.
+**KMethod** is a component that provides pre-configured styles for displaying HTTP request methods like `GET`, `POST`, etc. It simplifies the process of showcasing different methods in a visually appealing and consistent manner.

 <KMethod method="get"/>